asumesh15/Realtime-Stock-News/README.md

 # Realtime-Stock-News
-This project finds breaking stock news (partnerships, acquisitions, FDA approvals, offerings, etc.) before it is published in news articles!
+This project finds breaking stock news (partnerships, acquisitions, FDA approvals, offerings, etc.) before they are published in news articles!